 What do we do?

-We deliver workshops to help carers support each other
+We deliver sessions which help carers support each other

 We support sharing of issues and practical solutions through social media forums such as Twitter and Facebook and through our online blog.